Centre for Equitable Library Access - CELA

 Your access to the CELA collection includes:

-• Materials in English and French, with expanding access to other languages.
+• Materials primarily in English and French with some content in other languages.

 Eligibility